opf/openproject/docs/system-admin-guide/authentication/saml/README.md

 </div>
 You can integrate your active directory or other SAML compliant identity provider in your OpenProject Enterprise Edition.

+### Prerequisites

+In order to use integrate OpenProject as a service provider (SP) using SAML, your identity providers (idP):

+- needs to be able to handle SAML 2.0 redirect Single-Sign On (SSO) flows, in some implementations also referred to as WebSSO
+- has a known or configurable set of attributes that map to the following required OpenProject attributes.
+The way these attribute mappings will be defined is described later in this document.
+  - **login**: A stable attribute used to uniquely identify the user.
+This willl most commonly map to an account ID, samAccountName or email (but please note that emails are often interchangeable, and this might result in logins changing in OpenProject).
+  - **email**: The email attribute of the user being authenticated
+  - **first name** and **last name** of the user.
+- provides the public certificate or certificate fingerprint (SHA1) in use for communicating with the idP.

 ### 1: Configuring the SAML integration